How to Keep Grass Growing Under Trees

 4. Deep Water Shade Areas!

 In the spring, with frequent rains, the shade tree and grass are good neighbors – there’s plenty of moisture for everyone.
 However, when spring rains stop and summer heat sets in, the trees get very unfriendly and selfish.
 A large shade tree can use hundreds of gallons of water a day, leaving very little moisture for turf grass.
-Discourage turf disease in summer with heavy but infrequent waterings to reduce wet foliage.
+Discourage turf disease in summer with deep and infrequent waterings to reduce wet foliage.

 5. Reducing Soil Compaction!